Joffe v. Google, Inc.: Circuit Court

 The Ninth Circuit affirmed the district court's holding that the Wiretap Act covers the interception of unencrypted Wi-Fi communications.
 The court reasoned that such communications did not fall under the ordinary definition of "radio communication" because they were not primarily auditory.
-Furthermore, such communications did not fall under the "readily accessible to the general public" exception because, even unencrypted Wi-Fi communications are (1) geographically limited, and (2) accessible only with "some difficulty": "the "general public" because most of the general public lacks the expertise to intercept and decode payload data transmitted over a Wi-Fi network."
+Furthermore, such communications did not fall under the "readily accessible to the general public" exception because, even unencrypted Wi-Fi communications are (1) geographically limited, and (2) accessible only with "some difficulty" by "the "general public", because most of the general public lacks the expertise to intercept and decode payload data transmitted over a Wi-Fi network."